-The total length of the frame is contained in the RBCHx and RBCLx registers which contain a 12 bit number (RBC11...0), so frames up to 4095 byte length can be counted.
 If a frame is longer than 4095 bytes, the RBCH.OV (overflow) bit will be set.
-The least significant bits of RBCLx contain the number of valid bytes in the last data block indicated by RMEx (length of last data block \leq selected block size).
-Table 17 shows which RBC bits contain the number of bytes in the last data block or number of complete data blocks respectively.
+The least significant bits of RBCLx contain the number of valid bytes in the last data block indicated by RMEx (length of last data block ≤ selected block size).
+Table 18 shows which RBC bits contain the number of bytes in the last data block or number of complete data blocks respectively.
 If the number of bytes in the last data block is '0' the length of the last received block is equal to the block size.

-Table 17 Receive Byte Count with RBC11...0 in the RBCHx/RBCLx registers
+Table 18 Receive Byte Count With RBC11...0 in the RBCHx/RBCLx Registers

-EXMD1.RFBS bits (D-channel) EXMB.RFBS bit (B-channel) Selected block size Number of
+EXMD1.RFBS EXMB.RFBS Selected Number of

-complete data blocks in bytes in the last data block in
+bits (D-channel) bits (B-channel) block size complete data blocks in bytes in the last data block in

+'00' 64 byte RBC116 RBC50

-'00' 32 byte RBC115 RBC40
+'00' '01' 32 byte RBC115 RBC40

-'01' '0' 16 byte RBC114 RBC30
+'01' '10' 16 byte RBC114 RBC30

-'10' '1' 8 byte RBC113 RBC20
+'10' '11' 8 byte RBC113 RBC20

 '11' 4 byte RBC112 RBC10

-The transfer block size (EXMx.RFBS) is 32 bytes for D-channel and 16 bytes for B-channel by default.
+The transfer block size (EXMx.RFBS) is 32 bytes for D-channel and 64 bytes for B-channel by default.
 If it is necessary to react to an incoming frame within the first few bytes the microcontroller can set the RFIFOx block size to a smaller value.
 Each time a CMDRx.RMC or CMDRx.RRES command is issued, the RFIFOx access controller sets its block size to the value specified in EXMR.RFBS, so the microcontroller has to write the new value for RFBS before the RMC command.
 When setting an initial value for RFBS before the first HDLC activities, a RRES command must be issued afterwards.